geosoft1/tools/README.md

         chmod +x Install.sh
         ./Install.sh

     Run periodicaly or if compiler/ide versions change to update the sistem.
     Projects are not affected if you overinstall.

+* **Using git from liteide**

+    `` ctrl+` `` will provide a list of git commands

+        git add
+        git commit -m "-" -a
+        git push

+    Remember to use commands only if a file from project is open in editor, otherwise will fail.

 ====
 **Install2.sh** - more advanced installer (experimental)